KaylebJay/petz-1/petz/docs/petz.md

 - To put it: Right click with it on a pet you own.
 - Now your pet will be protected against other players attacks.
 But you can still hurt it.
 - To remove the Dreamcatcher from your pet: Right click on your pet and click on the Dreamcatcher image.
 Another option is to kill your pet, it will drop the dreamcatcher.

+### Orders
+You can give orders to tamed petz.
+- Stand here: It stands fixed at the current pos.
+- Follow: It will follow you.
+- Guard: Wild animals (lion & grizzly) will attack any player close them, but not you.
+- Fly, Alight: For birds.

+### Bird Stand
+- Capture your parrot with the Bug Net.
+- Put it on the bird stand (right-click)

 ### Bonemeal
 - Install the bonemeal mod and convert your petz bones into fertilizer to grown plants faster.